D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/01_install.md

 duration:                   0:15:53
 ```

+Congratulations!
+You followed the instructions.

 ##Now what
 Most likely you won't be satisfied by just running a test case.

-To figure out what kind of input files are needed to run FIDASIM click [this](./input_files/index.html)
+Click [here](./02_preprocess.html) to learn how to make the [input files](../03_technical/02_io.html) used by FIDASIM.